A Review of the 2018 ASQ CRE Body of Knowledge

 Changes in Exam Questions Distribution

-The CRE body of knowledge include how many exam question to expect for each of the top level groups.
+The CRE body of knowledge includes how many exam questions to expect for each of the top-level groups.
 Since there isn’t a one to one match between the current and previous BoK, here’s my best guess at changes: